Molagg92/PiersVendorApp/PiersVendorApp.Solution/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-_If you run into any issues or have questions, ideas or concerns, please reach out to me via email: YOUR EMAIL HERE.
+_If you run into any issues or have questions, ideas or concerns, please reach out to me via email: Molagg92@gmail.com.
 Contributions to the code are highly encouraged._